-International School of Design (INSD) Hosts Spectacular Gala Fashion Extravaganza in Delhi - www.lokmattimes.com
+International School of Design (INSD) Hosts Spectacular Gala Fashion Extravaganza In Delhi - www.lokmattimes.com

-PNN New Delhi [India], December 19: "Dazzling Designs Take Center Stage: International School of Design-INSD Unveils Spectacular Gala Fashion ...
+New Delhi (India), December 20: “Dazzling Designs Take Center Stage: International School of Design-INSD Unveils Spectacular Gala Fashion Extravaganza ...

-New Delhi [India], December 19: "Dazzling Designs Take Center Stage: International School of Design-INSD Unveils Spectacular Gala Fashion Extravaganza at their All India Talent Showcase 2023!"
+New Delhi (India), December 20: “Dazzling Designs Take Center Stage: International School of Design-INSD Unveils Spectacular Gala Fashion Extravaganza at their All India Talent Showcase 2023!”.
 INSD has a nationwide presence spanning 21+ states and 75+ centres, housing a vibrant community of 20,000 design students, INSD once again took centre stage to celebrate the artistry and ingenuity of budding designers.

 The International School of Design (INSD) dazzled the audience with a display of creativity and innovation at its annual talent showcase, “A Gala Fashion Extravaganza.”
 Held at the Westend Hotel in New Delhi, the event saw budding designers from INSD’s fashion, interior, and graphic design programs present their remarkable talent and visionary concepts.